mammask/droughtR/README.md

 computation and 2) SPI is computed using the entire data; we call this as “Bias Induced” computation.

+We measure bias by computing the number of miss-classifications in the training set due to the incorrect computation of the index.
+We also measure the number of records impacted and share a plot of the two computational approaches.

 ``` r
 # Generate synthetic monthly rainfall data using the Gamma distribution
 rain = dummyrainfall(startYear = 1950, endYear = 2010)